-Another pavilion raised high off the ground on thick wooden posts.
-They are cleverly anchored to the ground on large stone blocks to minimize damage in the even on an earthquake.
+Another pavilion was raised high off the ground on thick wooden posts.
+They are cleverly anchored to the ground on large stone blocks to minimize damage in the event of an earthquake.
 I guess the raised position would also help during a flood!

 I imagine growing up in a city like this must be pretty idyllic.
 While I do like large cities like London and Hong Kong I think I’d like to settle down somewhere a bit smaller one day.
 Big cities have a tendency to stress people out and make them unhappy.

 As night approached we wandered around Pungnammun – the south, and only remaining gate to the original city.
 The structure is quite imposing lit up at night and is similar to Namdaemun in Seoul which sadly burnt down a few months after I visited it in 2007.